 - A structured curriculum focused on topics related to leadership, including an understanding of the relationship between leadership and management

 - Experiential learning to broaden the perspective and understanding of leadership as it relates to medicine and health care

 - Team-based learning and developing communities of practice.

 Mid-career physicians who provide outstanding leadership within organizations in medicine and health care, including schools of medicine, academic health centers, community hospitals, clinics, agencies, or organizations, with a high promise for future success and contribution are eligible to apply.
 AΩA is committed to attracting a diverse pool of applicants and projects.
 The applicants must be members of AΩA.

 Medical schools whose nominee has won the Fellow in Leadership Award are not eligible to submit another nominee for three subsequent years.

-Nominations must be made by the senior executive of the medical school or organization.
+Nominations must be made by the senior executive of the medical school, hospital, or health care organization.

 If an AΩA councilor wishes to apply for this award, the dean of the medical school must appoint another AΩA member of the chapter to manage the nomination process to avoid potential conflict of interest.
 The dean and councilor must notify the AΩA national office of the appointment.

 A committee appointed by the AΩA Board of Directors will evaluate and rank the candidates as potential AΩA Leadership Fellows.
 Up to three awards may be given in a year.